MoonPoet/xaprb-src/content/blog/2007/how-to-debug-innodb-lock-waits.md

 ### Conclusion

 The conclusion to this whole article is: use [innotop](http://code.google.com/p/innotop/) if you use InnoDB.
 Heck, use it if you use MySQL at all.
 It makes a lot of things a lot easier, not just debugging InnoDB lock contention.
-Feedback is welcome -- just use the Sourceforge bug tracker, forums, and mailing lists.
+Feedback is welcome---just use the Sourceforge bug tracker, forums, and mailing lists.